Frequently Asked Questions

-The registration is complete once you have clicked through the application form and the subsequent check-out section.
-An order confirmation is then sent to you by email.
+The registration is complete once you have clicked through the application form and the subsequent checkout section.

 If you have not completed the registration and no order is generated, please check if you have items in your shopping cart.
 You need to fully check out your order in order to complete an application.

 You need to provide the following information about your applying legal entity:

 - 'Level 1' data, the answer to the question of 'who is who': legal name, legal address, headquarters address, applicable business registry, business registry number, and billing information.

 - In addition, you will be requested to provide information that will answer the question of 'who owns whom', 'Level 2' data, allowing the identification of the direct and ultimate parents of a legal entity.
 NB! the information only concerns how companies are related to each other and we do not collect information about Ultimate Beneficial Ownership, i.e. natural persons’ ownership of a legal entity.

 Usually, the process for LEI issuance takes 2-4 business days from received payment.